 - Skills: The capabilities or special skill” of a company as a unit – also referred to as corporate skills.

-- Staff: The employees or permanent staff of the organization.
+- Staff: The employees or permanent staff of the organisation.

-- Style: The corporate culture as the basis for successful cooperation within the organization.
+- Style: The corporate culture as the basis for successful cooperation within the organisation.

 - Shared Values: The mission statement or self-image of a company with values that should be shared by as many employees as possible.
 This is also referred to as corporate identity.

 Hard and soft factors

 The success factors of the 7-S model can be divided into “hard factors” (strategy, structure, systems) and “soft factors” (skills, staff, style, shared values).
 Alternatively, there is also talk of a “cold triangle” and a “warm square”.
 When applying the 7-S model, it is important to recognize that a change in one factor always has an effect on the other factors.
 This applies both to the use in company analysis and to the definition of strategies; when choosing a strategic measure, concrete steps can ideally be defined in the remaining areas.